deep1blue/videoedit/README.md

 | ffmpeg  | ≥ 6.0   | Install via Homebrew/apt |

 Python libs (see `requirements.txt`): Gradio 4.*, opencv-python, mediapipe, vidstab, ffmpeg-python, pydub, faster-whisper, demucs, rnnoise-wrapper, nltk.
+FastAPI is installed by Gradio and still expects Pydantic v1, so the requirements file pins `pydantic<2` to avoid schema errors when the server starts.

 ---